IT Security Resume Workout Plan

 • Review job requisition of your desire position to see how your current skills meet the requirements.

 Now comes the fun part, translating your current position task into IT Security lingo.
 This is where your WORD KUNG-FU comes into play.
-To get noticed on these job sites, you are required to show these recruiter your moves and being able to speak fluidly about your current roles in security terms.
+To get noticed on these job sites, you are required to show these recruiters your moves and being able to speak fluidly about your current roles in security terms.
 For example: Bob is an Active Directory Administrator who ensures user and objects have the appropriate access.
-This is how it may show up on his resume….
+This is how it may show up on his resume…

 • System Administrator